 - holiday parties to celebrate as a preschool

-I also include in this calendar a general scope and sequence for the year.
-(A scope and sequence is a list of skills to teach and the order you plan to teach them).
-I number each week that I am teaching and then label those weeks according to what I am teaching in reading and math.
-At the top of each month, I write down “monthly” focus concepts, like the theme, number of the month, and also the shape and color of the month.
+I number each week that I’m teaching and then label those weeks according to what I’m teaching in reading and math.
+At the top of each month I write down monthly focus concepts, like the theme, number of the month, and also the shape and color of the month.
 I also have that same information printed into a table, laying out each month’s focus concepts.

 You, on the other hand, might be looking for something different.

-Most might think that math lessons in preschool are comprised mainly of counting, sorting, and patterns.
-This is inaccurate.
-A complete preschool math curriculum includes teaching in all five disciplines of math.
+Most people think that math lessons in preschool are comprised mainly of counting, sorting, and patterns.

-The five disciplines of math are
+The five disciplines of math are:

 - number sense